-The College is based on two sites in the north of the borough and works with children who are identified as having a variety of complex needs aged 14 to 19.
+The College is based on two sites in the north of the borough and works with up to 100 children who are identified as having a variety of complex needs aged 14 to 19.
+In spite of the complex cohort who attend the college, the quality of work and teaching remains strong with a curriculum that is broad and rich.
+The two-site model continues to work well, effective management of this being based on pupil need and demographics.
+Self-evaluation grade 2.